Trump supporters 'Diamond and Silk' go to Capitol Hill and accuse Facebook of censoring free speech

 Lynnette "Diamond" Hardaway and Rochelle "Silk" Richardson testified before the House Judiciary Committee hearing Thursday examining how social media sites filter content.

-The two African-American Trump supporters, who have gained a following among Republicans came to Capitol Hill Thursday to tell tell their story and to help members of the committee understand the effects of they claim were attempts to silence conservative voices from Facebook and other social media sites.
+The two African-American Trump supporters, who have gained a following among Republicans, came to Capitol Hill on Thursday to tell their story and to help members of the committee understand the effects of what they say were attempts to silence conservative voices on Facebook and other social media sites.

 "Facebook along with other social media sites have taken aggressive actions to silence conservative voices such as ourselves by deliberately restricting and weaponizing our page with algorithms that censored and suppress our free speech," Hardaway said in her testimony.

-The sisters from North Carolina claim that Facebook had misclassified their page and used algorithms to suppress their page on the platform.
-Specifically, they claim that Facebook had incorrectly labeled their page as "very liberal," which meant their page did not surface on pages of their conservative fans and resulted in them not being able to attract advertising from marketers trying to reach conservatives.
+The sisters from North Carolina, who before taking interest in Trump had been Democrats, say Facebook had misclassified their page and used algorithms to suppress it on the platform.
+Specifically, they say Facebook had incorrectly labeled their page as "very liberal," which meant their page didn't surface on pages of their conservative fans and resulted in them not being able to attract advertising from marketers trying to reach conservatives.

+A closer look at how Facebook's advertising works shows that Facebook classifies pages based on people's activities on the platform.
+People can also remove themselves from any category at any time by checking a box in the ad preference setting.

-While not a household name, the duo has more than 1.4 million followers on Facebook and their YouTube channel -- it's called The Viewers View -- boasts more than 142,000 subscribers.
-Their Twitter account has 641,000 followers and is one of just 45 followed by the president.
-But the sisters came to greater prominence during Zuckerberg's two-days of testimony earlier this month when several lawmakers asked him about censoring the page.
+While not a household name, the duo has more than 1.4 million followers on Facebook.
+Their YouTube channel, The Viewers View, boasts more than 142,000 subscribers.
+Their Twitter account has 641,000 followers and is one of just 45 the president follows.
+But the sisters came to greater prominence during Zuckerberg's two days of testimony earlier this month when several lawmakers asked him about censoring the page.

 Zuckerberg said his team had made an "enforcement error."